 Ameer Haj Ali

 Ameer is the Head of Platform and Infrastructure Engineering organizations at Anyscale, Inc (A $1.1B startup that provides a unified compute platform for running any AI applications.
-Here is me demoing our product).
+Here is me demoing our product) where he led some of the most critical projects, such as Anyscale General Availability, Anyscale's new AI infrastructure, LLM Serving & Endpoints, and Faster, Cheaper & Highly Available LLM inference.
 The Platform team is responsible for Ray Serve: the fastest growing open-source ML production serving library and builds everything related to the lifecycle of Ray workloads: Ray Client, Jobs, highly-available Services, observability, running ray locally, and runtime environments.

 The infrastructure team builds the infrastructure for cluster orchestration, billing, monitoring, autoscaling, which Anyscale and its customers run on.
 The team also maintains the Ray Cluster and Autoscaler (video), Ray Client, Cloud providers, and Ray on Kubernetes in open-source Ray.
 The team also develops the core engine of Anyscale’s product for providing the infinite laptop serverless experience, used by every user of Ray and the product.